pandaman0w0/FNO_Field_prediction/README.md

 leading to an extremely large mesh number in the simulation.
-For example, in 3D simulation, a mesh by 10 um in each side (x,y,z) with 1 nm mesh size on average, will need to compute the light intensities among O(1012) points.
+For example, in 3D simulation, a mesh by 10 um in each side (x,y,z) with 1 nm mesh size on average, will need to compute the light intensities among O(10^12) points.
 This greatly limits the study of light intensity distribution in photonic structures.
-When compared to conventional conventional networks, neural operators and physics informed deep learning methods are expected
+This work uses a Fourier Neural Operator  to predict the field intensity of a dielectric particle inside a micro F-P cavity.

+#description of files.
+This code is modified from FNO available here: https://github.com/AI-Complexity-Lab/cse598/tree/main/hw1 The file test of FNO performs data visualization and model saving.
+The model size/ layers etc. need to match between the two files.
+The last section need to load experimental data and perform data linear interpolation.